simon-ritchie/apysc/docstring_markdowns/apysc/_validation/parent_validation.md

 **[Raises]**

-- ValueError: If parent not contains specified child.
-If parent is None, check will be skipped.
+- ValueError: If a parent does not contain a specified child.
+If a parent is None, this interface skips the checking.

 ## `validate_parent_instance` function docstring